Seiya Suzuki Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.73 team ERA that leads all MLB pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second among all MLB pitching staffs.

+- The Blue Jays will look to Ryu (0-1) in his third start of the season.

-- The righty's last appearance came on Sunday against the Boston Red Sox, when he went seven innings, surrendering one earned run while allowing seven hits.
+- The lefty last pitched on Monday against the Cleveland Guardians, when he went four scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.